BookLocal/BookLocal-contracts-v2.0/README.md

 ```
 BookLocal.deployed().then(function(res){BL = BookLocal.at(res.address)});
 ```
-This will access the contract.
+This will canAccess the contract.
 For more commands, copy and paste the prompts in file 'commandLineSetUp.js'.

 ## Contents
 For a method overview, see "docs/interfaces" folder.
 A high-level overview of the file structure is as follows: